SAP/fundamental-tools/doc/app.md

 </section>
 ```

+#### Value Helps

-- Generic and custom Value Helps can be attched to any ui component by `shlp` custom attribute: [abap-value-help](../abap-value-help/README.md)
+Generic and custom Value Helps can be attched to any ui component by `shlp` custom attribute: [abap-value-help](../abap-value-help/README.md)

 - Generated, adapted or built from scratch in design time
 - Dynamically generated in run-time

 ```html
 <!-- Fixed Domain Values -->